What to do in your garden in March

 - Shallot sets can be planted this month, spacing at 15cm (6″) intervals in rows 30cm (12″) apart, and once conditions have warmed up, generally towards the end of March, onion sets may also be planted.

 - To ensure a regular supply of parsley later in the year sow the seed in pots.
-To encourage strong growth of chives it is best to divide the clumps.
+To encourage the strong growth of chives it is best to divide the clumps.

 - Early varieties of tomatoes will develop well on plants when grown under glass in a heated greenhouse.
 For quick germination, it is best to sow the seed in a heated propagator or you could use a windowsill.
 It is best to sow outdoor varieties later in the month and the plants are potted on as they grow, ready for planting out in early June.